On the connectivity of the disjointness graph of segments of point sets in general position in the plane: Introduction

-Throughout this paper, if $m$ is a nonnegative integer, then $[m]:=\emptyset$ if $m=0$, $[m]:=\{1,\ldots,m\}$ if $m>0$, and by convention $\binom{m}{2}:=0$ if $m<2$.
+Throughout this paper, if is a nonnegative integer, then if , if , and by convention if .

-Our aim in this paper is to study the connectivity of $D(P)$.
-As far as we know, this parameter of $D(P)$ has not been investigated previously, which is somehow surprising for us.
-Our main result is the following.
+Our aim in this paper is to study the connectivity of .
+As far as we know, this parameter of has not been investigated previously, which is somehow surprising for us.
+Our main result is the following. \begin{theorem} If is any set of points in general position in the plane, then